shaharoded/Trump-Tweets-Text-Classification/README.md

 We used various feature engineering techniques to improve model performance, including:

 - **TF-IDF Vectorization**: Transforms text data into numerical features.
 - **Additional Features**: Extracted from the tweet text and metadata, such as the number of capitalized words, punctuation, and timestamp features.
+NER / POS and speech type were also added as features to the vector.
+These features should be suited to the identification of the speaker based on the speech type and the way they express themselves online.

 ## Hyperparameter Optimization